Akzhol-IT2025/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 	•	Acceleration due to gravity: g \approx 9.8 \, \text{m/s}^2

 Projectile motion is a classic example of 2D motion under constant acceleration.
-It is widely used in physics, engineering, and sports science to predict the path of thrown or launched objects.
+It is widely used in physics, engineering, and sports science to predict the path of thron or launched objects.